milesj/optimal/docs/predicates.md

 (`''`) but can be customized with the 1st argument.
 String builder supports the following additional
 methods:

+- `camelCase()` - Checks that the string is in camel case (`fooBarBaz`).
+Must start with a lowercase character and contain at minimum 2 characters.
 - `contains(token: string, index?: number)` - Checks if the value contains the defined token.
   Supports an optional start index.
+- `kebabCase()` - Checks that the string is in kebab case (`foo-bar-baz`).
+Must separate words with a dash and contain at minimum 2 characters.
 - `match(pattern: RegExp)` - Checks the value against a regex pattern.
 - `notEmpty()` - Requires the string to not be empty.
 - `oneOf(list: string[])` - Validate the value is one of the following strings.
+- `pascalCase()` - Checks that the string is in pascal case (`FooBarBaz`).
+Must start with an uppercase character and contain at minimum 2 characters.
+- `snakeCase()` - Checks that the string is in snake case (`foo_bar_baz`).
+Must separate words with an underscore and contain at minimum 2 characters.

 ```ts
 optimal(